SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/docs/policy_enforcement_points.md

 ## exec_external

-Determines if a process should be executed in the UVM.
+Determines whether a process may run directly inside the UVM, outside of the container sandbox.
 Receives an input object with the following elements:

 ```json